valdmel/ProductApp/README.md

 ﻿# Products CRUD Application v2.0

 A basic products CRUD application where you can register produts of all kinds.
-Developed using Angular 8 and Spring 5.
+I created it when I was studying Angular and angular Material.
+Developed with Angular 8 and Spring 5.

 ## Installation Guide
 - Go to https://nodejs.org/en/ and download the LTS version